Krišjānis Kariņš: Resignation

+Foreign minister

+Shortly after stepping down as prime minister, Kariņš joined Siliņa's government as foreign minister in September 2023.
+On 28 November, he announced his intention to seek the nomination to become the next Secretary General of NATO, saying that the alliance needed a consensus builder who is committed to higher defense spending and possessed a clear vision in managing relations with Russia.

+On 28 March 2024, Kariņš announced that he was resigning as foreign minister effective 10 April following a decision by the Latvian prosecutor general’s office to initiate criminal proceedings over the alleged misuse of public funds in the utilization of private aviation services by Kariņš and his delegations during his prime ministership.
+In April, Baiba Braže was confirmed as Minister of Foreign Affairs in his place, while Kariņš returned to work in the Saeima.
+At the end of August, Kariņš announced the suspension of his mandate as a member of the Saeima.

+Gaza war

+In November 2023, Kariņš accused Hamas of using Palestinian civilians as human shields in the Gaza war in the Gaza Strip.
+Kariņš rejected calls for a ceasefire but said he supported "humanitarian pauses" to deliver aid to the people of Gaza.

 Personal life

-Kariņš is married to general practitioner doctor Anda Kariņa, and has four children: Otomārs Krišjānis, Kārlis Vilhelms, Māra Aleksandra, and Anna.
+Kariņš is married to general practitioner doctor Anda Kariņa, and has four children.

-In March 2019, Saeima Deputy Aldis Gobzems asked law enforcement officials to investigate a Skolas iela 2 property transaction between Kariņš and wife Kariņa from one side and Russian citizens, who are associated with Gazprom International and Government of Moscow from another, that he alleged could be related to money laundering and tax avoidance.
+In March 2019, Saeima Deputy Aldis Gobzems asked law enforcement officials to investigate a Skolas iela 2 property transaction between Kariņš and wife Kariņa from one side and Russian citizens, who are associated with Gazprom International and the Government of Moscow from another, that he alleged could be related to money laundering and tax avoidance.
 On 18 May 2019, state police announced that they would not be initiating criminal proceedings after finding no signs of illegal wrongdoing.

-Aside from Latvian and English, he speaks fluent German, French, and some Russian.
-During a visit to Minsk in January 2020, Kariņš stated in a meeting with President Alexander Lukashenko that it is easier for him to comprehend Russian than speak, which forces him to speak to Russian speakers through a translator "so as not to say anything wrong".
+Aside from his native Latvian and English, he speaks fluent German, French, and some Russian.
+During a visit to Minsk in January 2020, Kariņš stated in a meeting with President Alexander Lukashenko that it is easier for him to understand Russian than to speak, which leads him to speak to Russian-speakers through an interpreter "so as not to say something wrong".